Patika-PayCore-BootCamp-Organization/hw-project-AerenN/README.md

 >>INSERT INTO roles(name) VALUES('ROLE_ADMIN');

 to ROLES in Database Manually.
-Because RoleRepository will be empty.
+Because you can't signup or login without ROLES and database will be empty.

 Then: >> You will need Postman to create users and do actions << Please import Blog.postman_collection.json file from repository in your Postman Collections.